cfzjywxk/tidb-dev-guide/src/understand-tidb/transaction.md

 }
 ```

+These are common interfaces the transaction will provide, for example `Commit` will be used to commit the current ongoing transaction.
+The transaction is considered ongoing before the `commit` operations is triggered.
+The two phase commit processing will be used to commit a transaction and it will finally become committed or aborted.

-[LazyTxn](https://github.com/pingcap/tidb/blob/master/session/txn.go#L50) is a wrapper of the transaction implementations, when the SQL statements are executed in a session context, `LazyTxn` will be used to do things like：
+[LazyTxn](https://github.com/pingcap/tidb/blob/master/session/txn.go#L50) is a wrapper of the transaction implementations, when the SQL statements are executed using a stand-alone session context, `LazyTxn` will be used to do things like：
 - Return the memory buffer for write.
 - Set specific operations or flags for the current transaction.
 - Return the snapshot of this transaction.
 - Commit the current transaction.
 - Lock specific keys.
 - etc...

 # The Statement Execution